brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ### Conclusion and acknowledgements

-* We worked with the DREAMER dataset which provided EEG and ECG data.
-The other datasets are worth exploring in that they provide other types of Biosignals such as Skin Temperature, Respiration.
-* We could do a preprocessing of biosignals and extract features from EEG and ECG signals, as targeted.
-* We tried to find strong correlations between the extracted features and subjective ratings, but the reality was that the correlations were low.
-This makes the detection of stress from biosignals challenging and not reliable as long as we don't find better features.
-* Affective data showed more consistency in that anger and disgust were found to represent stress.
-* Affective data was analyzed in a Machine Learning perspective : we compared the performance of multiple classifiers which was of a few milliseconds overall.
-AdaBoost showed the highest accuracy but at the cost of longer processing time.

 #### What we learned in the BHS2020 project
 During the BrainHack School, we hoped to learn as much as we could about modern (neuro)scientific practice, to improve our Python skills through a hands-on multi-disciplinary project, and to exchange information and expertise with the other participants.